Altoleptic/insar-gnss-workflow/README.md

 ## Grid-based Amplitude Analysis

-The amplitude analysis in `plot_variability.py`:
+The amplitude analysis in `grid_amplitude_analysis.py`:
-- Creates a grid with cells approximately 1x1 km (configurable via `GRID_SIZE_KM`)
+- Creates a grid with configurable cell size via `GRID_SIZE_KM`
-- Calculates the median amplitude (max-min of time series) per cell
+- Calculates the median amplitude (max-min)/2 or peak-to-peak of time series per cell
-- Optionally detrends time series to focus on seasonal patterns
+- Optionally detrends time series to focus on seasonal patterns (controlled by `USE_DETRENDED`)
 - Visualizes the result with GNSS stations overlaid
+- Can analyze and compare multiple spatial resolutions (set `MULTI_RESOLUTION=True`)
+- Creates comparison plots showing amplitude statistics vs. grid resolution
+- Provides consistent visualization across different grid sizes with improved station markers
+- Features optimized subplot layouts to prevent element overlap and reduce white space

 Note about grid cells: Due to the nature of longitude/latitude coordinates, grid cells that are square in degrees appear rectangular in kilometers, especially away from the central latitude.

 ## Dependencies

 - Python 3.7+
-- numpy
+- numpy >= 1.20.0
-- pandas
+- pandas >= 1.3.0
-- matplotlib
+- matplotlib >= 3.4.0 (with GridSpec and patheffects support)
-- scipy
+- scipy >= 1.7.0

 ## Example Workflow